hidran/my-chatgpt-prompts/README.md

 Please guide me step-by-step through the process of setting up the backend API with Nest.js and MongoDB first.
 We will use Mongoose for MongoDB object modeling.
 Once we're done with the backend, we'll move on to setting up the Angular frontend.
 Let's start with setting up the Nest.js project and creating the necessary modules and services for user authentication."

-### Generate a prompt based on previous instructions
+### 16. Generate a prompt based on previous instructions

 Generate a single and comprehensive prompt that encapsulates all the instructions you've given so far, which you can use in the future to guide the AI through the process without having to repeat all the instructions

+### 17. Create course outline
+  I want to create a comprehensive course for the Italian market focused on Java programming and Java-based web API development.
+The course should cover topics ranging from beginner-level Java programming to advanced topics like building RESTful APIs with Spring Boot.
+Please help me generate a course outline that includes various sections, lessons, and coding exercises.